 Thurl was selected in 1983 by the Utah Jazz as the 7th overall pick of the N.B.A.
 Draft.
 He spent 9 of his sixteen-year professional basketball career with the Jazz, 3 years with the Minnesota Timberwolves, and four years playing overseas, in Italy and Greece.
 Since retiring from pro basketball in 1999-2000 with the Jazz, Thurl has been working as a pre, half and postgame analyst for Utah Jazz national televised broadcasts .

 Emmy Award-winning Play-By-Play Broadcaster Craig Bolerjack returns to the Jazz broadcast team.
 He became only the second announcer the Jazz have ever had when he signed on with the team in June 2005.
 Besides his booming voice, he brings a national and diverse pedigree to Jazz broadcasts.

 For the past 30+ years, Ron Boone’s distinctive voice and unique player’s point of view have been a part of Utah Jazz games.
 Boone joins “Jazz Live,” the team’s television pregame and postgame show each game as a commentator, while also continuing to serve as analyst for select televised games.

-Matt Harpring enters his 8th season with the Jazz as the team’s television analyst after joining Jazz broadcasts in 2009-10 for several guest appearances.
+Matt Harpring returns to the Jazz as the team’s television analyst after joining Jazz broadcasts in 2009-10 for several guest appearances.
 He will continue to partner with Play-By-Play Announcer Craig Bolerjack for the majority of Jazz television broadcasts.
 The former Jazz forward, who was well-known for his toughness throughout his 12-year NBA career, previously spent seven seasons as a player in Utah (2002-2009), averaging 11.9 points, 4.9 rebounds and 1.4 assists in 474 games.

 Alema Harrington has been working in front of the camera for nearly two decades.
 He is currently the host of “Jazz Game Night”, the Pre, Half and Post Game shows for the Emmy® Award winning television broadcasts of the Utah Jazz

 Kristen Kenney returns this season as the Jazz’s television sideline reporter, contributing to the pre-game, in-game, post-game and digital coverage surrounding the team’s broadcasts.
 She provides sideline reports from both home and road games.